Opinion: Black children deserve better than teachers who tell them to dream small

 Perhaps it’s unconscious biases around the abilities of children of a particular colour and class, as well as ignorance about the skillsets and qualifications needed to enter into specific industries, that leads to ill-placed advice.

-Indeed Katharine Birbalsingh, the controversial “social mobility tsar”, recently commented that working class students should aim lower than Oxbridge – her main argument being perceptions of “success” must broaden beyond the anomaly of a caretaker’s daughter brought up on a council estate entering Oxbridge to qualify as a lawyer.
+Indeed Katharine Birbalsingh, the controversial “social mobility tsar”, recently commented that working class students should aim lower than Oxbridge, her main argument being that perceptions of “success” must broaden beyond the anomaly of a caretaker’s daughter brought up on a council estate entering Oxbridge to qualify as a lawyer.

-It’s for this very reason that I established the Black Talent Awards which is happening on 29 September 2022.
-The initiative has had valuable backing from brands like Merlin Entertainments, Serco and EDF, and provides a vital platform to champion not just Black talent but also to nominate kefy organisations that can demonstrate clear accountability for the success of their diversity, equity, and inclusion (DE&I) efforts.
+It’s for this very reason that I established the Black Talent Awards, which are happening on 29 September.
+The initiative has had valuable backing from brands such as Merlin Entertainments, Serco and EDF, and provides a vital platform to champion not just Black talent but also to nominate key organisations that can demonstrate clear accountability for the success of their diversity, equity and inclusion (DE&I) efforts.

 To keep up to speed with all the latest opinions and comment, sign up to our free weekly Voices Dispatches newsletter by clicking here

-I remember once sitting in a conference where every single organisation that presented their “pledge” had shown improved success in meeting the majority of their inclusivity targets – except for in race.
+I remember once sitting in a conference where every single organisation that presented their “pledge” had shown improved success in meeting the majority of their inclusivity targets – except for those relating to race.

 There must be a dedicated, concerted effort to understand the determining factors preventing people of colour from applying for jobs, upskilling and progressing if we are to properly engineer an impactful solution to this very real and devestating problem.

-Denise Myers is CEO of recruitment firm Evenfields and founder of the inaugural Black Talent Awards, which aims to champion relatable professional role models and tackle employment discrimmination
+Denise Myers is CEO of recruitment firm Evenfields and founder of the inaugural Black Talent Awards, which aim to champion relatable professional role models and tackle employment discrimination

 Register for free to continue reading